Our animal initiatives

 Domestic Animal Management Plan

-Our Domestic Animal Management Plan explains how we manage domestic animals (pets) in the City of Darebin, and the animal management services we provide.
+Our Domestic Animal Management Plan outlines how we manage dogs and cats in the City of Darebin, and the animal management services we provide.

 The plan outlines how we promote responsible pet ownership and manage nuisance animals, dog attacks and pet registrations within the community.